happy-dom vs jsdom (2026): Which Is Faster for Vitest?

 };

-API Compatibility Examples
+API Compatibility Gaps

-// APIs both support well
+// APIs both support well — the common path for React/Vue tests

 document.createElement('div');